 - Attractive premium rates.
 Affordable rates for higher insurance amounts.
 Click here for 10-Year Term Premiums.
 Click here for 20-Year Term Premiums.

 - Automatic Benefit Increases (ABIs).
-Your insurance can increase, repeatedly, during the first ten years,1 even if your health fails and you become uninsurable.
+Your insurance can increase, repeatedly, during the first ten years until age 60,1 even if your health fails and you become uninsurable.
 This could be the most valuable feature in any life insurance you have.
 Through ABIs, coverage can double over 10 years (to a maximum of $2 million).

 - No automatic reductions in insurance amount as you get older, but you can decrease coverage with a simple signed request.

-- Lifetime coverage.
+- Lifetime option.
 Once insured, you can remain insured as long as you want.
 (See the “How does Life for Life work?” question under the Frequently Asked Question section for details.)

 - How much insurance do I really need?
 The Collegiate Alumni Life Calculator (CALC) is a confidential online tool to help answer the question.

 - Automatic premium payment option.
-Straight from your bank account with no surcharge.
+Directly from your bank account with no surcharge.